Best Personal Anchor Systems (PAS) For Sport Climbing

 How do I use a climbing personal anchor system (PAS)?

 Rock Climbers use personal anchor systems to directly attach themselves to “anchors” atop climbing routes.
 Anchors can be made of bolts pre-placed in the rock, or climbers can place their own “trad gear” to construct a removable anchor.
+Generally, a climbing PAS is used to clean single-pitch sport climbing routes, as shown in the video below:

 Although this is the most common use, a personal anchor system is a versatile tool which can be applied in many different ways throughout your climbing career.